vincentdephily/emlop/docs/COMPARISON.md

 ## Output

-Emlop output aims to be compact, beautiful, and easy to read/parse.
+Emlop output aims to be compact, beautiful, flexible, and easy to read/parse.
 Qlop is similar to genlop, but did make some outputs more compact.

 Default qlop duration output depends on length: `45s` -> `3′45″` -> `1:23:45`.
 Machine output
 applies to dates and durations at the same time.